 Until then, Skype for Business will continue to evolve, with a new on-premise server planned for 2018 to add PBX and other advanced calling capabilities to super-charge its VoIP service.

 Cisco Hosted VoIP

-According to Gartner’s Magic Quadrant report, Cisco is the market leader in unified communications, with its VoIP product offering ease of use to unlimited number of seats in an organisation.
+According to Gartner’s Magic Quadrant report, Cisco unified communications are a market leader, with its VoIP product offering ease of use to unlimited number of seats in an organization.